impresoras-3d-resina

 3d-printer-camara-uv

-On the other hand, I highly recommend that you buy water-washable resins.
-The biggest hassle of resin printers is managing the resin.
-If you avoid isopropyl alcohol, you will make your life much easier.
+On the other hand, I highly advise you to buy water-washable resins.
+The biggest hassle with resin printers is managing the resin.
+If you remove the isopropyl alcohol from the equation, you’ll make your life much easier.

-There’s not much more to it.
-Care, gloves, and a bit of practice, and soon you’ll be creating pieces and Warhammer figurines that will impress your friends with your high level of detail.
+That’s about it.
+Be careful, use gloves, get a bit of practice, and soon you’ll be creating parts and Warhammer miniatures that will impress your friends with their level of detail.